 “I actually now have the problem where I can’t sleep without them, I really get a bad night’s sleep when I’m not wearing them.”

 In August 2022, utilising a protocol to manage underlying venous disease and a Lymph-Sparing technique, a total of 2.4 litres of Lipoedema fat was removed from the patient’s lower legs by Dr Lekich.
 Subsequently in October 2022, a further 3.9 litres were removed from her anterior thighs and posterior thighs.
 The following year in April 2023, the patient had a further 1 litre removed from her arms and abdomen.
-Finally, she underwent a targeted Lipoedema revision and renuvion procedure to manage loose skin in February 2024, which saw 0.15 litres of fat removed.
+Finally, she underwent a targeted Lipoedema revision and renuvion procedure to manage skin laxity / redundancy in February 2024, which saw 0.15 litres of fat removed.

 Following the first two surgeries, the patient unfortunately didn’t receive the immediate mental and physical payoff she had dreamt of.
 It can take up to 12 months for results to manifest, and while she was aware of this, it was disheartening to have undergone physically, mentally, and financially stressful trials to see no results.